-As the largest film and television festival designed for and by young people in the UK and Ireland around 40,000 young people (aged 4-25) participate in Cinemagic events in Belfast, Dublin, London, France (Castres), New York and Los Angeles each year.
+As the largest film and television festival designed for and by young people in the UK and Ireland around 40,000 young people (aged 4-25) participate in Cinemagic events in Belfast, Dublin, London, New York and Los Angeles each year.

 Cinemagic embraces the magic of film, television and digital technologies and offers young people the chance to develop real skills, explore opportunities, and reaffirm their belief in what they want to do and their own ability to achieve it.

-Cinemagic has recently produced two feature films, A CHRISTMAS STAR and GRACE AND GOLIATH; secured worldwide distribution for both films; developed award-winning “behind the scene” documentaries; produced over 100 short films; and supported hundreds of young trainees to secure work in the film and television industry.
+Cinemagic has recently produced two feature films, A CHRISTMAS STAR and GRACE AND GOLIATH; secured worldwide distribution for both films; developed award-winning “behind the scene” documentaries; produced over 150 short films; and supported hundreds of young trainees to secure work in the film and television industry.

 Every year Cinemagic recruits ‘CineSeekers’ jury panels made up of 5-11 year olds to watch and judge a series of international films during the Cinemagic Festival programmes.
 This is the perfect opportunity for young people who love movies and who love to review them.
 By providing young people with a unique, creative and fun-filled outlet for world cinema, the Festival’s is to develop and nurture a broader appreciation, understanding and love of film, as well as celebrating the stories, peoples and cultures from around the globe.
-Films are screened in their original language with English subtitles where necessary.
-The jury is open to all young people from Northern Ireland and Republic of Ireland.

 Every year Cinemagic recruits ‘CineFocus’ jury panels made up of 12-25 year olds to watch and judge a series of international films during the Cinemagic Festival programmes.
 It includes a specific animation and documentary strand as well as a regular live action strand to choose from.
 This is the perfect opportunity for young people who love movies and who love to review them.
 By providing young people with a unique, creative and fun-filled outlet for world cinema, the Festival’s is to develop and nurture a broader appreciation, understanding and love of film, as well as celebrating the stories, peoples and cultures from around the globe.
-Films are screened in their original language with English subtitles where necessary.
-The jury is open to all young people from Northern Ireland and Republic of Ireland.

 Annually, Cinemagic recruits young film enthusiasts to take on the role of ‘film consultants’ in Belfast, to help programme a series of films for the annual Cinemagic Festival that takes place in the autumn.
 The participants in the Young Consultants/Programmers scheme work with the Cinemagic team to help steer the choice of films for the Festival, as they watch and critique films from around the globe!
 It is a fantastic opportunity to meet other likeminded young people and have fun deciding the content of the largest film festival for young people in the UK and Ireland.
-The scheme was the first of its kind in the UK and Ireland and it is one of the longest running initiatives of the Cinemagic Festival since its inception 30 years ago.
+The scheme was the first of its kind in the UK and Ireland and it is one of the longest running initiatives of the Cinemagic Festival since its inception.
 The young film consultants have the opportunity to watch and review international films and there are lots of opportunities for discussion and debate around programming.